Learn to Save Graphs to Files in R Programming with R Graphical Devices

 - quartz – The graphics device for the macOS native Quartz 2d graphics system.

-R runs on so many different operating systems.
-It supports so many different graphics formats.
+R runs on many different operating systems and also supports different graphics formats.

 Format Driver Notes

 |JPEG jpeg It is used everywhere but it does not facilitate resizing.|